rezich/arena/README.md

 - S - stop moving*
 - Esc - quit
 - F1 - unlock cursor
+- F2 - toggle showing red outlines of where stuff is on the server (local server only)
 - Space - center camera on currently-selected unit

 \* not implemented